Choosing a counsellor who is right for you can be tricky. I hope I can provide helpful information to support you in making that decision.

 See the ‘Privacy’ information in the policies section for details.

 During the first session, I will ask what brings you to counselling and what you hope to achieve.
 I will describe how I work and can answer any queries you may have.
-To ensure I work ethically, I will ask you some questions, to assess whether working together would be a ‘good fit’ for both of us.
+To ensure I work ethically, I will consider whether working together would be a ‘good fit’ for both of us.

-Following this session, should we proceed, I will email you a contract, to collect personal details, set out key information and confirm your agreement to counselling.
+Following this session, should we proceed, I will email you a contract to set out key information and confirm your agreement to counselling.

-The first session costs £25, which is payable no less than 48 hours before the session takes place.
+The first session costs £25, which is payable before the session takes place.

 Sessions can be cancelled or rescheduled by messaging, calling or emailing.
 If you give more than 24 hours notice, there will be no charge.
 If you give less than 24 hours notice or if you miss the session, you will still need to pay in full.